Get A Sneak Peek at my book “Your To-Die-For Life”!

 While these complications are not guaranteed to happen, understanding these potential outcomes is essential when considering knee replacement surgery.

-One of the primary motivations for undergoing knee replacement surgery is to improve mobility.
+One of the primary motivations for undergoing knee replacement surgery in Singapore is to improve mobility.
 However, not everyone experiences a dramatic increase in movement following the procedure.
 In some cases, patients may still experience stiffness or limited range of motion, even after months of rehabilitation.

 Knee implants are durable, but they are not indestructible.
 The average knee replacement lasts 15-20 years, meaning younger patients may eventually need revision surgery to replace a worn-out implant.
 Revision surgeries are generally more complex and come with higher risks than the initial procedure.